jptweb/IGME-340-Shared/projects/p3_roll_your_own_expectations.md

 ## Grading Philosophy

-**Base Grade (0-95 points):** Meeting all requirements with solid execution
+This is a **quality-based rubric** where the same requirements can yield different grades based on execution:

+**Meeting Requirements (85-95 points):**
 - Complete all "Must Have" items in each category
 - Your project works reliably without crashes
-- Clean, well-organized, documented code
+- Code is functional and reasonably organized
-- Goes beyond class examples in at least one meaningful way
+- Goes beyond class examples in at least one way
+- *Quality of execution determines where you land in this range*

+**Solid Execution (95-100 points):**
+- All requirements met with professional quality
+- Clean, well-organized, thoroughly documented code
+- Thoughtful design decisions and polish
+- Clear evidence of effort and attention to detail

-**Excellence & Innovation (95-105+ points):** Going above and beyond
+**Excellence & Innovation (100-105+ points):**
+- Everything in "Solid Execution" PLUS multiple advanced features
-- See "Going 'Above and Beyond'" section below
+- See "Going 'Above and Beyond'" section below for examples
-- Multiple advanced features implemented well
-- Production-quality polish and attention to detail
+- Production-quality polish and creative solutions
-- Creative solutions to technical challenges
+- Demonstrates mastery beyond course scope

 **The key to a high grade:** Document your work!
 If you implemented something cool but didn't document it, I might miss it during grading.